lisawagner/React-Router-6-Study/README.md

-# React Router V6 Study---
+# React Router V6 Study

 This project is a study case.
 I'm taking a project initially created with react-router-dom V5 and converting it to V6 in order to learn how to integrate the new routing into other apps/sites.